happybono/SonataSmooth/README.md

 > Reimplemented and optimized the weighted-median calibration algorithm’s procedures, reducing processing time by more than a factor of 16.<br><br>
 > Fixed a bug in the median-based calibration algorithm that prevented it from producing correct corrected values.<br><br>
 > Minor bugs fixed.<br>

+### v3.0.0.1
+#### July 18, 2025
+> Fixed a bug in AddItemsInBatches where existing ListBox items were being cleared.
+(New items are now appended without removing the originals and the scroll position updates correctly.)<br>
 </details>

 ## Features & Algorithms